Burgum to address COVID-19 in ND, other issues at 3:30 p.m. briefing

 You can watch the briefing live at the KX News website.

-The North Dakota Department of Health Friday morning has confirmed 886 new cases of COVID-19 in the state during testing October 22, bringing the total positives since testing began to 35,939.
+The North Dakota Department of Health Thursday morning confirmed 1,222 new cases of COVID-19 in the state during testing October 28, bringing the total positives since testing began to 41,130.

-Nine new deaths were reported.
-A total of 440 people have died so far in North Dakota as a result of COVID-19.
+A total of 499 people have died so far in North Dakota as a result of COVID-19.
+Just under half the deaths, 228, have been reported in October.